-To ensure the Inquiry considers the views and experiences of the Victorian community before, during and after the fires, the Inspector-General offered communities opportunities contribute.
+To ensure the Inquiry considered the views and experiences of Victorian communities before, during and after the fires, the Inspector-General offered communities opportunities contribute.

-Thank you to those who have contributed their views and experiences.
+Thank you to those who contributed their views and experiences.

 Community members provided feedback on the delivery and effectiveness of recovery activities 12 months since the fires through attending a local meeting or drop in for a cuppa-and-chat with Inspector-General Tony Pearce.

 Thank you to everyone who joined one of 36 meetings held from 22 February through to 18 March.

 You can read our latest community update to find out about the frequently shared themes or topics shared through these meetings.

 - Walwa - Monday 1 March